MarkHooijkaas/monkeysync/README.md

   -h, --help           Show this help message and exit.
   -a, --ask            if set will ask before each update.
   -v, --verbose        if set, will output details.
-  -V, --version        Print version information and exit. echo ....            echoes text to the console run <file>           run a script from a file
+  -q, --quiet          if set, no output will be generated -V, --version        Print version information and exit. echo ....            echoes text to the console run <file>           run a script from a file